 While NASA internships are notoriously competitive for students to secure, the structure of UHart’s mechanical engineering and acoustics programs equips our future engineers with skills that are currently of great interest to NASA.

-Gina DePasquale had an opportunity to intern with Fuss & O’Neill her sophomore year as their Transportation Department intern.
-She was honored as a recipient of the ITE CT Chapter 2019 Student Scholarship Award.
+DePasquale had an opportunity to intern with Fuss & O’Neill her sophomore year as their Transportation Department intern.
+She was honored as a recipient of the ITE CT Chapter 2019 and 2020 Student Scholarship Award.
 This $1,000 award is given each year to a student who demonstrates a strong commitment to the discipline of Transportation Engineering in their coursework and outside activities.

 The Civil Engineering program at UHart is one of the finest programs for student success.
 The program itself is strategically designed to stimulate, and I've had the opportunity to attend lunch and learns to build relationships with potential employers and build great experience at my internship with Fuss & O'Neill.